 Years ago when I was homeschooling my son, an experience I would like to bury deep in the confines of my memory, I taught a class on empanadas from around the world.
 It was a hit with the kids, and the couple of moms who were my helpers.
 It's really cool that virtually every culture in the world has their own version of a stuffed pastry.

-Turkish meat pastries ( Talas Kebabi) are a close cousin of the typical Latin American/Spanish empanada.
-However, these little gems use 1/2 the seasonings without sacrificing any of the flavor.
-One of the herbs used in this recipe is fresh mint; courtesy of my garden.
+Turkish meat pastry ( Talas Kebabi) are a close cousin of the typical Latin American/Spanish empanada.
+However, these little gems use ½ the seasonings without sacrificing any of the flavor.
+One of the herbs used in this savory puff pastry recipe is fresh mint; courtesy of my garden.
 Talas Kebabi reflect a French influence, hence the use of puff pastry.
 Traditionally the dish calls for lamb, but I have used beef instead.
 Sometimes it is difficult to find lamb during non-holiday times.
 I really wish lamb was more popular in the US.

 The first time I made these spicy Turkish meat pastries my son had a friend over to visit.
 To my great horror my son invited his friend to stay for dinner.
-Normally, I don’t mind, but whenever I make something for the first time I prefer to have only my family as the guinea pigs.
-That’s just me!
+Normally, I don't mind, but whenever I make something for the first time I prefer to have only my family as the guinea pigs.
+That's just me!
 Luckily they turned out great.
 The friend even helped by brushing the egg wash onto the puff pastry and had seconds and thirds.
 Success!!
-This is definitely a keeper I think.
+These puff pastry appetizers are definitely a keeper I think.

 Spicy Turkish Meat Pastries